Limpia (Spirtual Cleansing) in Teotitlán

 Cost per person: $20 USD/375 MXN

 • A spiritual cleansing performed by a healer by rubbing selected herbs on your head, neck, arms, and legs (you are fully clothed during the ceremony) in combination with rubbing alcohol or traditional mezcal to release the properties of the herbs.
 Afterwards the healer rubs an egg over you to extract stress or bad energy.
-The egg is then cracked into a glass of water and your energy is read.
 This experience is a good fit for those who want to learn about traditional medicine and its everyday uses.

 *This experience can be added on to a Teotitlán Traditional Cooking Class, Teotitlán Chocolate Making Workshop, or Teotitlán Natural Dyes & Weaving Workshop (we do not offer this experience on its own).